juhele/GIStopics/README.md

 - no need for GUI, can be CLI (console) application or script
 - rather not Windows-only, but can be linux-only (possible to run using virtual machine)
+- input - depends on developer, we can provide various formats...
+- output can be just CSV

 *Description*